 The Terms of Reference outline the roles and responsibilities of the DSC and supporting organisations in order to positively progress the crucial agenda over the next three years.

 The Disabled Students Commission will meet quarterly over the next three years.
-The first meeting is scheduled for Monday 9 March 2020.
+The first meeting was held on Monday 9 March 2020.